LivXue/VCIN/README.md

 #### Two our models (using LXMERT as backbone):
 1. VCIN is proposed in our ICCV 2023 paper "Variational Causal Inference Network for Explanatory Visual Question Answering".
-2. Pro-VCIN is proposed in "Integrating Neural-Symbolic Reasoning with Variational Causal Inference Network for Explanatory Visual Question Answering".
+2. Pro-VCIN is proposed in TPAMI 2024 paper "Integrating Neural-Symbolic Reasoning with Variational Causal Inference Network for Explanatory Visual Question Answering".

 ### Training and Test
 Before training, you need to first generate the dictionary for questions, answers, explanations, and program modules: